MarcusWentz/ElectricKeeper/README.md

 # ElectricalEthereum

-An automated electrical grid powered by a hybrid smart contract using Chainlink Keepers.
+An automated electrical grid.
+Powered by a Raspberry Pi 4, which is controlled by a hybrid smart contract using Chainlink Keepers to automate turning off LEDs for electrical bill expirations.

 Hardware: